 Every fall, we begin the meticulous process of selecting oak barrels for our youngest vintage of Cabernet Sauvignon.
 Unlike many wineries, we don’t follow a recipe for which types of barrels we purchase each year.
 Barrel selection decisions–from country of origin (French or American) and forest source, to cooperage, toast level and even age of barrel–are based entirely on taste.

-Choosing barrels for the 2010 vintage was a blast.
-The sensational fruit intensity and tannic backbone of this vintage led us to use a larger percentage of French oak.
+Since 2010, we have be continuing to increase the amount of French oak for aging Jordan Cabernet Sauvignon.
+The sensational fruit intensity and natural grape tannins lend themselves to the more elegant, subtle barrels.
 French oak actually mollifies the sterner character of our Cabernet, providing a round, soft, complex finish.
-As soon as Rob tasted the first tank sample of 2010 Cabernet, he said, “I can’t wait to put this in a bottle.”
-Me too.
-Now we just have to wait two years.
+As soon as Winemaker Rob Davis tasted the first tank sample of 2010 Cabernet, he said, “I can’t wait to put this in a bottle.”

 With every vintage expressing a unique personality, like children, the raising of the wine, or élevage in French, of each wine must be specifically tailored in order for its potential greatness to be fully achieved.
 It is the subtle supporting contributions from barrel aging in the sleepy depths of the winery’s cellar that are responsible for this intensely supervised upbringing of our young wines.

 Maggie began working for Jordan in August of 2006 and is an associate winemaker.